-1. Take Great Quality Photos
+1. Take Great Quality Photos and Videos

 With that in mind, the photos need to be stellar for your efforts to pay.
 Therefore, expect to spend some time, effort, and a little money to have quality photos.
 The following are some tips to help you take great-quality photos:

 Stage Your Rental Property

 Make the rental look its best by highlighting all the important features that make it stand out from the competition.
 Use a neutral color theme and make any necessary renovations or repairs to the property prior to snapping photos.

 You should also spruce up the curb appeal and give the interior and exterior a thorough cleaning.
 Finally, replace outdated appliances with new ones and inspect the property’s plumbing, electrical, and heating and cooling system are working as they should.